michimussato/OpenStudioLandscapesHub/README.md

 for instance.

 OpenStudioLandscapesHub provides a basic selection of services that enable a scalable OpenStudioLandscapes environment.
+A core system of this Hub is [Pangonlin](https://docs.pangolin.net/).
+It's open source and free (when hosted locally).

 Services provided:
 - [Pangolin](pangolin/README.md)